Extend a laptop’s battery life at home, work or school by following these simple steps.

 We’ve all been there: you’re doing work on your laptop and there’s no electrical outlet in sight.
 It could be on your daily train commute, at a café or a room inside your home.
 Situations like these can be stressful as you race to complete work before your laptop’s battery drains to 0%.

-There are a number of factors that can affect a laptop’s battery life, specifically: the type of laptop, your total usage and age of the battery.
+There are a number of factors that can affect a laptop’s battery life: the type of laptop, your total usage and age of the battery.
 Typically, you’re looking at between two to six hours per charge on average.
-Generally, power-hungry gaming laptops have the shortest battery lives, while basic laptops and notebooks last the longest between charges.
+Power-hungry gaming laptops have the shortest battery lives, while basic laptops and notebooks last the longest between charges.

 Most laptops are set to a “Balanced” power mode by default, which balances performance and battery usage.
-This is great for when your laptop is plugged in, however, when unplugged can drain the battery faster.
+This is great for when your laptop is plugged in; however, when unplugged, “Balanced” mode can drain the battery faster.
 To conserve power, you can toggle on your laptop’s “Power Saver” or “Eco Mode”, which tells the system to prioritize battery life.
 These battery-saving modes ration power and shift some of your laptop’s components into low power.